Vietnam.vn - Nền tảng quảng bá Việt Nam

 Firefighters rescue people from floodwaters in Austria.
 Photo: Keystone

-However, scientists warn that communicating the impacts of extreme weather is vital, especially as climate change accelerates.
+However, scientists warn that communicating the impacts of extreme weather is crucial, especially as climate change accelerates.
 A report from the European Environment Agency (EEA) shows that the continent faces major climate risks that far outweigh current adaptation efforts.
 Droughts, wildfires, high temperatures and floods will become more severe.

 Viet Anh (t/h)